Kot Engenharia

 By analyzing the flow in the helideck region, pilots are able to visualize typical conditions, allowing for better planning of the final approach for landing and ensuring greater safety in operations.

-Loss of control or trajectory is responsible for around 15% of offshore aircraft accidents.
-By understanding the turbulence parameters encountered in each specific operation through CFD studies, new accidents can be avoided.
+In terms of operational safety, loss of control or trajectory is responsible for approximately 15% of incidents involving offshore aircraft.
+Therefore, by understanding the turbulence parameters encountered in each specific operation through CFD studies, new accidents can be avoided.